sitevision/envision/packages/envision-docs/src/pages/components/form.md

 ## States

 Elements with the `disabled` attribute recieve a `not-allowed` cursor while `readonly` elements maintain the default cursor.
-For disabled radio buttons and checkboxes, apply modifier `.env-form-radio--disabled` / `.env-checkbox--disabled` to its wrapper for a lighter label and a `not-allowed` cursor.
+For disabled radio buttons and checkboxes, apply modifier `.env-radio--disabled` / `.env-checkbox--disabled` to its wrapper for a muted label.

 ```html
 <div class="env-form">